inspire-group/hydra/README.md

 ## Bringing it all together

-We can use following scripts to obtain compact network from both LWM and proposed prunign techniques.
+We can use the following scripts to obtain compact networks from both LWM and proposed pruning techniques.

 - `get_compact_net_adv_train.sh`: Compact networks with iterative adversarial training.
 - `get_compact_net_rand_smoothing.sh` Compact networks with randomized smoothing.